-The collective labour of society has produced great wealth, but this wealth is overwhelmingly held by tiny elite.
-This is the result of capitalism, the economic system we live in.
-Under capitalism, a very small number of people own and control businesses, while the rest of us have to work for them in order to get by.
-Employers hire workers in order to make a profit from the work we do.
-They wouldn’t make any profit if it weren’t for our work.
-The only reason employers can make this profit is that they had the money to hire workers, and the resources needed to make things, in the first place.
-They make money simply because they already happened to have money.
-Under the capitalist system, the people who actually do the work get very little, while the rich get richer.
-Exploitation and inequality are built into capitalism.
+The capitalist system ensures that working class people are deprived of the collective wealth that we produce.
+A small number of people own and control production and distribution of goods and services, while the rest of us have to work for them in order to make ends meet.
+Employers hire workers in order to profit from our work.
+Their wealth depends on our work.
+The only reason employers can make this profit is because they had the money to hire workers, buy or lease the land, resources, and machinery, in the first place.
+They make money because they already have money.
+Those of us who actually do the work get very little, while the rich get richer.
+Exploitation and inequality is a feature, not a bug, that is built into capitalism.

-For these reasons, we oppose capitalism and believe in a system that shares wealth and ensures prosperity for all.
-We are building socialism because it is only under socialism that everyone will be able to thrive.
-Socialism means that everyone’s needs are cared for, and that decisions about the economy and the workplace are made democratically, not by the rich and powerful.
-It means living in a more equal society, where no one is disposable and your value isn’t determined by your wealth.
+We reject the capitalist system and seek to build a society that ensures prosperity for all.
+We are building socialism because only through a socialist economic and political system will be able to thrive.
+Socialism means that everyone’s needs are cared for, and that decisions about our economy, workplaces, and living conditions are made democratically, not by the rich and powerful.
+It means building a new society together, where no one is disposable and your value, wellbeing, and the wellbeing of future generations isn’t determined by how much you own.

-Our existence relies on the natural world.
-The clothes we wear, the food we eat, the minerals and materials needed to build our homes and infrastructure, all come from working with the natural world.
+Our existence relies on Papatūānuku.
+The clothes we wear, the food we eat, the minerals and materials needed to build our homes and infrastructure, all come from working with, and being a part of, the natural world.
 But our planet is under threat.
-Corporations extract materials from the earth, dispose of waste, and manufacture consumer products in the cheapest way possible, regardless of its impact on the planet We live on the brink of disaster.
+Corporations extract materials from the earth, dispose of waste, and manufacture consumer products in the cheapest way possible regardless of its impact on the planet.
 Human-made climate change poses a real and immediate risk to all life on Earth.
-Rising sea levels, rising temperatures, and cyclones wreak havoc on indigenous and working people all over the world.
+Rising sea levels, rising temperatures, and cyclones wreak havoc on Indigenous and working people all over the world.
 Islands are being swallowed, bodies of freshwater are drying up or being polluted with toxic waste, and displaced people are forced to search for new homes.

 Serious changes need to be made to mitigate this crisis.
-However, corporations will not change their practices unless doing so will create more profit.
+But corporations will not change their practices, instead pouring funds into lobbies that deny the effects of climate change in order to protect their profits.
 Politicians have been dragging their feet for decades as scientists have warned us of the oncoming threat.
-To reduce the harm already being caused by climate change and environmental degradation, we need an economic system that puts people and the environment before profit.
-It is impossible to create an environmentally sustainable future and avoid ecological disaster without directly challenging established wealth and the capitalist system.
+To reduce the harm already being caused by climate change and environmental degradation, we need to exercise our own collective power against corporations and capitalists who exploit Papatūānuku, just as they exploit the people.
+It’s up to us to create an environmentally sustainable future and mitigate the effects of climate change.

 Inequality and oppression are intrinsic to the capitalist system.
 Capitalism benefits from inequality.
-As long as employers are able to provide less pay or worse conditions to certain groups of people for the same work, that drives down pay and conditions for everybody.
+As long as employers are able to offer less pay or worse conditions to certain groups of people for the same work, that drives down pay rates, working conditions, and living conditions for everybody in the long run.

-However, oppression doesn’t just happen in the workplace.
-It happens throughout society in the form of issues such as widespread violence against women and gender non-conforming people, a racist justice system, and discrimination against people with disabilities.
-We oppose all forms of oppression and support those fighting for liberation from oppression.
-We believe that everyone is of value and no one is disposable.
+But oppression doesn’t just happen in the workplace.
+It happens throughout society, through widespread violence against women and gender non-conforming people, police brutality and mass incarceration of Māori, racist migrant and refugee policies, and public and private space that is designed to be inaccessible to people with disabilities.
+We fight for liberation from oppression and discrimination.
+Everybody has value and no one is disposable, regardless of race, gender, age, sexuality, or disability.
 None of us are free until all of us are free.

 Politics is for everyone

-The current way of doing politics puts up barriers that stop ordinary people from getting meaningfully involved.
-In this system, politics is reduced to a vote that happens every few years when you get to choose which members of the ruling elite will rule over you from Parliament.
-Organise Aotearoa believes in a different way of doing politics.
-We believe that politics is the domain of everyone.
-Because the current parliamentary system fails to reflect Te Tiriti o Waitangi and the common good, we propose a politics which engages everyone equally and honours the intent of Te Tiriti o Waitangi.
-We’re committed to building a democratic society where everyone’s voice matters.
+Our political institutions put up barriers that stop us from getting meaningfully involved.
+Politics is reduced to a vote that happens every few years, where you get to choose which members of the ruling class will control societal affairs.
+We hold that politics is the domain of everyone.
+Because our parliamentary system by design fails to uphold Te Tiriti o Waitangi and the common good, we organise for a society that engages everyone and honours tino rangatiratanga.
+We can build a democratic society where all of our voices are heard.

 New Zealand is connected to a global system which makes products in one part of the world and then distributes them to another part.
-Much of the work ordinary New Zealanders do is connected to a global supply chain, which means workers here are connected to workers around the world.
-Organise Aotearoa believes we should make use of these connections to pursue international solidarity with workers around the world.
-We’re all part of the same system and we need to work together if we hope to build a better world.
-For that reason, Organise Aotearoa is also opposed to the tendencies of reactionary nationalism.
-Our solidarity is with working people struggling around the world, not with the ruling elite in Aotearoa.
+Much of the work we do in Aotearoa is connected to a global supply chain, which means workers here are connected to workers around the world.
+We can make use of these connections to build international solidarity.
+We’re all part of the same system and need to work together.
+We reject any reactionary nationalism that would have us believe we have more in common with New Zealand’s capitalist class over dispossessed and working people in other parts of the world.

-We are not waiting for the perfect conditions to practice these principles.
-We must act now to prevent the impending climate collapse and to build the world we want to live in.
-Time is running out for the planet, so we must respond with urgency.
+This is our moment!
+We can’t afford to wait for the perfect conditions to build revolutionary power.
+We must act now to prevent the impending climate collapse and create a world we deserve to live in.
+Time is running out for Papatūānuku, so we need to respond with urgency.